jdsandifer/Reading-List/Readme.md

 - *Introduction to Algorithms*

 ## Have Read
+- *The Ideal Team Player: How to Recognize and Cultivate The Three Essential Virtues* by Patrick Lencioni
 - *Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values* by Robert M. Pirsig
 - *Clean Code*
 - *97 Things Every Programmer Should Know: Collective Wisdom from the Experts*